 Syphilis is an infectious disease that affects the mucous membranes, skin, as well as the bone, cardiovascular and nervous systems of the body.
-The disease is usually divided into three stages, the very last of which is tertiary syphilis.
+The disease is usually divided into three stages, the latest of which is tertiary syphilis.
 It develops in the 7th year of infection in the absence of proper treatment of the disease in the early stages or too late diagnosis.

 Peculiarities